TonyPhipps/tech-notes/3dprinting_sla.md

 - Select the model
 - Magic
   - Disable Auto Orientation
-  - Support Presets: Light
+  - Support Presets: Medium
-  - I'm Feeling Lucky
+  - Click I'm Feeling Lucky
-  - Select all supports via click and drag
+  - Add Medium supports all the way around the mini's base, in a circle near the edge
+  - Add a new Profile: ".40 Diameter"
+    - Tip Diameter: .30
-  - Reduce Tip Diameter of all supports to 0.20
+    - Tip Length: 2.00
+    - Diameter: 1.00
-  - Click Create to add a custom support
+    - Click Create to add the custom support to favorites
-  - Name in Miniature
+  - Inspect the Medium supports added
+    - Reduce troublesome spots to the "Light" or the ".40 Diameter" profile.
+  - REMOVE supports as needed.
+    - Tiny supports that don't make any sense often occur
-  - Add new supports where needed
+  - Add new "Light" supports where needed
     - Flimsy areas
+    - Inspect highlighted overhang areas
-    - Areas where the white layer light looks more like a puddle as you over over areas
+      - Especially areas where the white layer light looks more like a puddle as you over over areas

 ## Back to Layout
 Only if you want multiple copies in one print